All you need to know about the birth control patch and mood swings

 Many women are drawn to the birth control patch because it's simple and convenient.
 Ortho Evra not only blocks conception; it also makes your periods briefer and lighter.
 You may get fewer zits on it, and you may feel eased menstrual cramping.
 Other benefits of birth control in general include:

 - Reduced risk of certain cancers, such as endometrial and ovarian

 - Fewer complications from anemia (birth control boosts iron levels)

 - Increased vaginal lubrication for more pleasurable sex

 Though undoubtedly convenient, a conceptive patch may cause mood swings, because they cause your hormones to fluctuate.
-This may also cause you to feel irritable or angrier and more tearful than usual.
-You may even feel more anxious or depressed than normal.
+This may also cause you to feel more on edge than usual.
+You may also feel more anxious or depressed than normal.
 These symptoms tend to disappear after a few cycles of using the patch.
-But if you feel anxious or depressed a lot of the time already, the negative effects of the patch may never fade.
+But if you deal with anxiety or depression already, the effects of the patch can intensify these feelings.

-Other negative side effects of the patch include:
+Other possible side effects of the patch include: